codechefmarc/localist_drupal/README.md

 1. Filters will need to be [created in the Localist admin interface first](https://help.concept3d.com/hc/en-us/articles/11938623294611-Filters).
 2. To obtain the filter machine name (in our case here it is `event_types`), you can load the API endpoint directly (`https://CALENDAR-URL/api/2/events/filters`) (See [Localist API documentation](https://developer.localist.com/doc/api#event-filters)) and the top-level key will be the name of the different filters available.
+3. You may use a tool like [Postman](https://www.postman.com) to load your Localist API endpoints to verify field names and data that should be returned.

 ### Initial Taxonomy Setup